Porridge (film): Plot

 Slade Prison has two new inmates: Rudge, a nervous first offender, and Oakes, an armed robber.
 Rudge is assigned a job on the prison farm alongside Fletcher, known as Fletch, who takes him under his wing.
-Oakes approaches the prison's 'Mr Big', (Genial) Harry Grout, also known as Grouty, and using a cut from his last job before being caught, asks for his escape to be arranged.
+Oakes approaches the prison's Mr Big, "Genial" Harry Grout, also known as Grouty, and using a cut from his last job before being caught, asks for his escape to be arranged.
 Grouty sets the price, then begins making arrangements.

 Grouty starts by forcing Fletch to persuade the prison governor to allow an inmates-versus-celebrities football match, to boost prisoner morale and 'put Slade on the map'.
 Fletch successfully manipulates new prison officer Mr Beal to make the suggestion to Principal Officer Mr Mackay, who approaches the governor and the football match is approved, although all three claim the idea was theirs alone.
 Fletch then becomes the prison team's manager; Grouty insists that Oakes be on the team.

-The celebrity team arrive in a coach.
+The celebrity team arrives in a coach.
 The prisoners are notably underwhelmed when it is explained that their hopes for one of The Goodies on the team have not been met, the nearest they have to a famous face being a weather presenter from Anglia Television.
 During the match, Oakes feigns an injury and is taken to the changing rooms where he meets the coach driver; revealed as an accomplice.
 They exchange clothes and Oakes ties the coach driver up to throw off any suspicion.
 Shortly afterwards, Fletch's cellmate Godber is concussed on the field so Fletch takes him to the changing rooms, where he sees the ruse unfolding.
 Taking no chances, Oakes, now disguised as the coach driver, forces Fletch and a dazed Godber into the coach's luggage compartment at gunpoint then drives out of the prison under the guise of topping up the fuel.

 Out into the country, Oakes meets further accomplices and abandons the coach; they drive Fletch and Godber away in a motorhome.
 Meanwhile, the prison officers have discovered the escape: the police and the Home Office are informed, both searching for the coach; though the prison officers' attempt to help isn't well-met with police, as no-one can explain how they let three inmates drive out of the gates.
 Fletch tells Oakes that they don't want to escape as he and Godber only have a short time left to serve, and that they won't tell anyone about Oakes's plan because it's 'Them and Us'.